10 Surprising Greyhound Facts: Speed, History & Gentle Nature

 You can also find depictions of Greyhounds on the walls of ancient Egyptian tombs.
 Their ancient origins make them one of the oldest recognized dog breeds.

-Greyhounds are known for their incredible speed, but did you know they have a special running style?
-It’s called the ‘double-suspension gallop‘, and it’s part of what makes them so fast.
+Greyhounds and their close relatives Whippets are known for their incredible speed, but did you know it’s because they have a special running style?
+It’s called the ‘double-suspension gallop’, and it’s a big part of what makes them so fast.

 Greyhounds have some good news for you if you’re worried about hip problems in dogs.
 These speedy pups actually have a lower chance of getting hip dysplasia compared to many other breeds.
 Hip dysplasia is a common disorder that affects many dog breeds.
 It happens when the hip joint doesn’t form right, which can cause pain and make it hard for dogs to move.